ArtHitParade

 An appointment is finally made in October by Sachs to deliver Einstein's letter to Roosevelt.
 The President, annoyed at first, suddenly understands what is at stake : they must prevent the Germans from blowing everything up.
 He creates a Board that will lead to the Manhattan Project, and sends Einstein a letter of thanks.

-The other letter signed by Einstein on August 2 had been kept by Szilard.
-Accompanied by Einstein's handwritten cover letter in German to Szilard, it was sold for $ 2.1M including premium by Christie's on March 27, 2002, lot 161.
+The other letter signed by Einstein on August 2, 1939 had been retained by Szilard.
+Accompanied by Einstein's autograph cover letter in German to Szilard, it was sold by Christie's for $ 2.1M by Christie's on March 27, 2002, lot 161, and for $ 3.9M on September 10, 2024, lot 6 in the sale of the Paul G. Allen collection.
+Please watch the video shared by the auction house.

 Einstein was never told about the Manhattan Project.
 After the destruction of Hiroshima, he will declare that his letter to Roosevelt was the great mistake of his life.
-He had not understood in time that the Germans did not really have the skills to develop nuclear weapons.
+He had not understood in time that the Germans did not really have the skills to develop atomic bombs.

 Alchemy sought a relationship between all things.
 Newton had relied on mathematics in his quest for the philosopher's stone.
 By dissociating space and time, he had triggered the modern science.